melmzv/huwiwiQuartoThesis/README.md

 ## Why use this template?

-This repository provides a modern, modular Quarto + LaTeX template tailored to students writing empirical theses—especially within the Institute of Accounting and Auditing and the Finance Group at Humboldt-Universität zu Berlin.
-The template is fully compliant with the [WiWi faculty](https://www.wiwi.hu-berlin.de/de/studium/rund-um-das-studium/sb/leitfaden.pdf/@@download/file/Leitfaden.pdf) and [Institute of Accounting and Auditing](https://www.wiwi.hu-berlin.de/de/professuren/bwl/rwuwp/teaching/guidelines_mt_aug2024.pdf) formatting guidelines—just clone the repo and render the template! :sparkles:
+This repository provides a modern, modular Quarto + LaTeX template tailored to students writing empirical theses - especially within the Institute of Accounting and Auditing and the Finance Group at Humboldt-Universität zu Berlin.
+The template is fully compliant with the [WiWi faculty](https://www.wiwi.hu-berlin.de/de/studium/rund-um-das-studium/sb/leitfaden.pdf/@@download/file/Leitfaden.pdf) and [Institute of Accounting and Auditing](https://www.wiwi.hu-berlin.de/de/professuren/bwl/rwuwp/teaching/guidelines_mt_aug2024.pdf) formatting guidelines - just clone the repo and render the template! :sparkles:

-This template was developed as part of advanced empirical coursework (see my profile for completed projects), specifically for a replication and extension study that followed open science principles while integrating programming skills and institutional knowledge.
 Traditional empirical workflows often involve manual data collection, fragmented scripts, and disconnected reporting, which makes reproducibility and collaboration difficult.
 This template, based on the TRR 266 Template for Reproducible Empirical Accounting Research (TREAT), addresses those challenges by offering a reproducible, modular workflow.

-The default branch, `main`, is a stripped-down version of the template containing only the Python workflow.
-This branch was cloned initially from the TREAT repository, focusing solely on the Python workflow and utulizing the Python libraries listed in the `requirements.txt` file.
+It integrates Quarto for document rendering, Python for data processing, and LaTeX for high-quality typesetting, all within a single, cohesive framework.
+This allows you to focus on your research rather than the technical details of formatting and data management.

 ## Why use Quarto?

 Quarto enables seamless integration of code, narrative, and output in a single document, making it a powerful alternative to traditional LaTeX-only workflows.
 Unlike LaTeX, which often requires separate tools and manual steps to embed code results, Quarto allows you to combine Python or R code, plots, regression tables, and formatted text in one source.

-This makes it ideal for empirical research where transparency, version control, and automation are essential.
-By choosing Quarto, you benefit from a modern and flexible writing system that ensures your analysis is fully transparent and reproducible—from raw data to final PDF.
+This makes it ideal for empirical research where transparency, version control, and automation are essential, ensuring that your analysis is fully transparent and reproduciblef - from raw data to final PDF.

 Still not impressed?
 You might want to read [this blog post by Guillaume Dehaene](https://www.guillaumedehaene.com/posts/2024/03/quarto_is_better.html), which explains why **"Quarto is better"** for modern academic workflows.

 > *Why not just use Overleaf?*

-- While Overleaf is a convenient cloud-based platform with Git integration and real-time collaboration, it is still limited by its reliance on an internet connection and browser performance, and its servers can occasionally experience downtime [quite frequently](https://status.overleaf.com/). :zap:
+- While Overleaf is a convenient cloud-based platform with Git integration and real-time collaboration, it is still limited by its reliance on internet connection, and its servers can occasionally experience downtime [quite frequently](https://status.overleaf.com/). :zap:
 - Plus, Zotero integration-necessary for managing references—is only available for **premium users**.
 And let’s be honest: we’d rather not pay for something we can do better locally. :money_with_wings:

-Take a look at useful VS Code extensions that can enhance your Quarto experience below :point_down:
+- Quarto, on the other hand, allows you to work offline, ensuring that your research is always accessible.

 <p align="center">
   <img src="https://media4.giphy.com/media/v1.Y2lkPTc5MGI3NjExemdyZWZiM2J5YnhxYXVmdmlwdmxpbGZnMHdyNXhjOGlkcTRydGRncSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/xT3i1kd2xAVSKslyh2/giphy.gif" alt="Centered GIF"/>